James Outman Player Props: Dodgers vs. Blue Jays

 James Outman At The Plate

-- In 9.9% of his games this season, he has homered, and 3.6% of his trips to the dish.
+- Looking at the 92 games he has played this year, he's hit a long ball in nine of them (9.8%), and in 3.5% of his trips to the plate.

-- Outman has driven in a run in 23 games this season (25.3%), including nine games with more than one RBI (9.9%).
-He has also driven home three or more of his team's runs in five contests.
+- Outman has had at least one RBI in 25.0% of his games this year (23 of 92), with two or more RBI nine times (9.8%).
+He has also accounted for three or more of his team's runs in five contests.

-- In 35 of 91 games this season, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.